refreshav/www/content/event/f5/imagination.md

             </h4>
             <p>Faces explores the digital eye and its ability to interact and interpret your face.</p>

-            <p>Mike has been active as a web application developer and web designer for 16 years, working in the non-profit, university, retail, agricultural, and dental industries.</p>
+            <p>Mike has been active as a web application developer and web designer for close to 20 years, working in the non-profit, university, retail, agricultural, and dental industries.</p>
           </div>
         </div>
       </div>